marcwebbie/passpie/docs/configuration.md

 #### `autopull`

 Automatically pull changes from git remote repository.
-This setting should be a list of remote
+This setting should be a list of remote/branch

 ```yaml
 # default